<img alt="" src="https://secure.neck6bake.com/205799.png" style="display:none;">

 Indicia Worldwide Group Tax Strategy

-Indicia Worldwide is a global brand used by group of Konica Minolta Marketing Services companies and its branches for trading with their clients.
+Indicia Worldwide is a global brand used by a group of Konica Minolta Marketing Services companies and its branches for trading with their clients.

-This paper sets out the tax strategy of Indicia Worldwide and its UK subsidiary undertakings ( “Group”) for the year ending 31 March 2022.
-In making this strategy available the Group is fulfilling its responsibilities under Schedule 19 of the Finance Act 2016.
+This paper sets out the tax strategy of Indicia Worldwide and its UK subsidiary undertakings ( “Group”) for the year ending 31 March 2024.
+In making this strategy available the Group is fulfilling its responsibilities under Schedule 19 of the Finance Act 2016

 This tax strategy applies to all UK taxes applicable to the Group and the document is owned by the Board of Directors of Group (“the Board”).